By the Book: EMIERT By-laws

 - Each Committee shall meet either virtually or in person at the Midwinter and Annual Conference of the American Library Association;

 - A written report must be submitted to the Chairperson of the Round Table at the ALA Midwinter and Annual Conferences.
 If the Committee chairperson cannot attend, a report must be submitted prior to the meeting.

 Section 5.
 Task Forces:

 Task Force groups and the chair of each Task Force shall be established by the Executive Board of the Round Table.
 The chair of the Task Force shall submit a statement of objectives to the Executive Board for approval before a Task Force can be created.
+The chair of the Task Force shall submit monthly reports to the Executive Board.
 The life of a Task Force shall be until the objectives have been completed.
 A simple majority vote of the Executive Board is required to disband a Task Force.